 PPI profits have been more than healthy for pharmaceutical companies, but the drugs have serious drawbacks for patients.

 Taking most carbohydrates out of your diet removes the stress on your system and reduces SIBO (small intestine bacterial overgrowth) which is a contributing factor to overall poor health.
-Cut out or cut back on breads, grains, potatoes and sugars.
+Cut out or cut back on bread, grains, potatoes, and sugars.
 The big bonus to this is weight loss without hunger; fewer pounds will also relieve heartburn and reflux.

 A salad with an unsweetened vinegar and oil dressing at the beginning of a meal sets the acid balance for good digestion.
 Lemon juice and olive oil are another flavor option.
 As noted in the above video, if you have indigestion, a spoonful of apple cider in about 1/3 of a cup of water will relieve heartburn.
 Homemade pickles and sauerkraut are great probiotic foods, with multiple benefits including the natural vinegar which is the product of the fermentation process.